gbmhunter/blog/content/pcb-design/component-packages/sot-723-component-package/index.md

 Here is a 3D render of the SOT-723 component package.

-{{< figure src="/images/2015/04/sot-723-component-package-3d-render.jpg" width="369px" caption="A 3D render of the SOT-723 component package."  >}}
+{{< img src="sot-723-component-package-3d-render.jpg" width="369px" caption="A 3D render of the SOT-723 component package."  >}}

 ## Dimensions

 Here are the dimensions and a recommended footprint for the SOT-723 component package.

-{{< figure src="/images/2015/04/sot-723-component-package-dimensions-and-footprint.png" width="686px" caption="Dimensions and a recommended footprint for the SOT-723 component package.
+{{< img src="sot-723-component-package-dimensions-and-footprint.png" width="686px" caption="Dimensions and a recommended footprint for the SOT-723 component package.
 Image from http://www.onsemi.com/pub_link/Collateral/ESD7C3.3D-D.PDF."  >}}